Tragic Hollywood Love Stories

 7.5 06.
 Brandon Lee

-It was by pure chance that Lee met Hutton, uninterested in dating after a string of bad affairs on the day he walked into producer Renny Harlin's office he was far from on the look-out for love.
-Brandon was immediately struck by cupid, Eliza (Renny's personal assistant) took a little more time seeing her future love as a little cocky and conceited.
+It was by pure chance that Lee met Hutton, uninterested in dating after a string of bad relationships, on the day he walked into producer Renny Harlin's office he was far from on the look-out for love.
+Cupid must have had different plans though because Brandon was immediately love-struck by Renny's personal assistant, Eliza.
+She on the other hand saw his attempts to impress her as buffoonish and cocky.

-In 1992 in Venice, Italy; Brandon got down on one knee and asked Eliza to be his wife.
-The date was set, the lovebirds would marry on April 17th of the following year.
+In 1992 in Venice, Italy; Brandon got down on one knee and asked Lisa to be his wife.
+The date was set, the love birds would marry on April 17th of the following year.

 People who voted for this also voted for